nathanschwarz/meteor-cluster/README.md

   if the Master process crashes or restarts, all the unfinished jobs will be restarted from the beginning.<br/>
   Each job is logged when started / finished with the format : `${timestamp}:task:${taskType}:${taskId}`<br/>

+# CPUS allocation

+You should not use the default `maxAvailableWorkers` (cpus allocation number) value.
+The default value is set to your system cpus number, but it's a reference value.
+It's up to you to understand your needs and allocate cpus accordingly.

+## how can I calculate the maximum number of cpus I can allocate ?

+for example, if you're running on a 8 core machine :

+- The app you're running is using 1 cpu to run.
+- You should have a reverse proxy on your server, you should at least save 1 cpu (may be more depending on your traffic).
+- the database you're using is hosted on the same server, you should save 1 cpu for it.
+- you're running an external service such as Redis or Elastic Search, so that's 1 down.

+so you should have `maxAvailableWorkers = Cluster.maxWorkers() - 4 === 4`

+## what if I allocated too much CPUS ?

+You can't allocate more than your maximum system cpu number.
+You still can outrange the theoretical maximum process number :

+in such case your overall system should be **slowed down** because some of the processes execution will be deferred.
+**It will drastically reduce the multi-core performance gain**

 # basic usage